enonic/cli-enonic/README.md

   </a>
 </p>

 Enonic offers an API-first content platform featuring structured content, powerful search, tree structures, preview and visual page composing.
-The platform uses a flexible schema system to support content type and components, combined with a rich JS and GraphQL API.
+The platform uses a flexible schema system to support content type and components, combined with rich JavaScript and GraphQL APIs.
 Use your favorite front-end framework or build directly on the platform using the Enonic JS framework.

 ## Installation